DaDaDadeo/Cycle-Print-To-PDF/README.md

-GetCycle
+BATCH-CAPTURE
 ========

 Serial Print Cycle and Batch Report Capture

-GET CYCLE DESCRIPTION
+Batch-Capture DESCRIPTION

-The GET CYCLE device server receives serial print data, stores and forwards the data to an Ethernet capable printer.
-Using the least invasive approach by connecting only to the print port, GET CYCLE is designed to store the batch reports with little or no changes to the equipment providing the print data.
-After a proper configuration, GET CYCLE is “plug and play” and will run automatically on power up independent of the equipment controls.
+The Batch-Capture device server receives serial print data, stores and forwards the data to an Ethernet capable printer.
+Using the least invasive approach by connecting only to the print port, Batch-Capture is designed to store the batch reports with little or no changes to the equipment providing the print data.
+After a proper configuration, Batch-Capture is “plug and play” and will run automatically on power up independent of the equipment controls.

 The stored batch reports are archived in both srecured Acrobat PDF and raw PCL text formats.
 At the end of a